 Sandburg Home National Historic Site has created a national historic site on October 17, 1968.

 Fort Raleigh National Historic Site

-Today, visitors can explore the area and view some exhibition and video presentations.
-There is a 1.25 mile hiking trail.
+Today, visitors can explore the area and view some exhibitions and video presentations.
+There is a 1.25-mile hiking trail.
 Fort Raleigh National Historic Site was established on October 15, 1966.

 Great Smoky Mountains National Park

 Great Smoky Mountains National Park is one of the iconic national parks of the United States.
 Straddling the borders of Tennessee and North Carolina, this national park is consistently the busiest national park.
 The park protects the Great Smoky Mountains region of the Blue Ridge Mountains.
 The site is a UNESCO World Heritage Site and International Biosphere Reserve.
 The Smokies has vast biodiversity.
 Over 12,000 species have been found in the park.

 Visitors to Great Smoky Mountains National Park have over 900 miles of hiking trails to explore along with several historical sites.
 The Cades Cove loop visits many historic log cabins and gristmill and showcases early pioneer and rural history.
 The park has a range of wildlife such as white-tailed deer and black bears.
 Elk has been reinforced and the population is growing.

 Great Smoky Mountains National Park was established on June 15, 1934, with the help of John D. Rockefeller, Jr and local citizens who assemble the land for the park, piece by piece.
 The park became an International Biosphere Reserve in 1976.
 It was declared a UNESCO World Heritage Site in 1983.